310mc/https-310mc.github.io-tl/source/_posts/idol_story/fuyume_2.md

 {% endbubble %}

 {% bubble Fuyume grin %}
 Fufufufu.
-Yume kiiind of feels motivated now~ Yume will mend his ways and do his very best.
+Yume kiiind of feels motivated now~ Yume will mend Yume’s ways and work as best as possible.
 Yume <em>will</em> make sure this job is a success.
 {% endbubble %}

 {% bubble Midori awkward %}